School Library Media Certification By State (2015)

 By Deborah J. Jesseman, Scott M. Page, and Linda Underwood

-Deborah J. Jesseman, Ph.D, MLS, Coordinator of School Library and Information Studies Program, Minnesota State University, Mankato in Mankato,MN
+Deborah J. Jesseman, Ph.D, MLS, Education Technology Program Coordinator, Minnesota State University, Mankato in Mankato,MN

 Scott M. Page, Ph.D., Coordinator of Professional Education, Minnesota State University, Mankato in Mankato, MN

 Linda Underwood, Ed.D., Media Coordinator, Garner Magnet High School in Angier, NC